Chapel of the Milk Grotto: Monastery of the Perpetual Adoration of the Blessed Sacrament

 A monastery of the Sisters of Perpetual Adoration of the Blessed Sacrament is attached to the chapel.
-The red-and-white clad nuns practice perpetual Eucharistic adoration, and are also uninterruptedly praying for peace since 2016, when a 'Queen of Peace' tabernacle was installed in their Eucharistic Adoration Chapel.
+The red-and-white clad nuns practice perpetual Eucharistic adoration, and have uninterruptedly been praying for peace since 2016, when a "Queen of Peace" tabernacle was installed in their Adoration Chapel.

-The tabernacle was donated by the Polish community 'Queen of Peace' to the Franciscan Custody of the Holy Land.
-It was originally designed for the Fourth Station of the Via Dolorosa in Jerusalem, but was eventually moved to the Sisters of Perpetual Adoration at the Milk Grotto in 2016, because they were better prepared to ensure the continuous prayer for peace.
+The tabernacle was donated by the Polish community "Queen of Peace" to the Franciscan Custody of the Holy Land.
+Originally designed for the Fourth Station of the Via Dolorosa in Jerusalem, it was eventually moved to the Milk Grotto in 2016, because the nuns were better suited to ensure continuous prayer for peace.

-The Polish artist who designed the tabernacle, Mariusz Drapikowski, explains his work as inspired by the Apocalypse of St John: the closed tabernacle depicts earthly Jerusalem, with the twelve Apostles and the twelve Tribes of Israel surrounding the image of Jesus on the cross, while the open shrine is representing the heavenly Jerusalem, brightly shining and flanked by a pair of olive trees which symbolise the two witnesses of the Apocalipse.
+The Polish artist who designed the tabernacle, Mariusz Drapikowski, explains his work as inspired by the Apocalypse of Saint John: the closed tabernacle depicts the earthly Jerusalem, with the Twelve Apostles and Twelve Tribes of Israel surrounding the Crucified Jesus; when open, the tabernacle represents the Heavenly Jerusalem, brightly shining and flanked by a pair of olive trees symbolising the Two Witnesses (Revelation 11).
 Their branches are filled with a variety of different crosses, symbolising the various Christian professions emerging from the common trunk of Christianity.
-At the centre of the open shrine stands the monstrance showing a Madonna holding in her hands the Eucharistic Christ, depicted as a large host.
+At the centre of the open shrine is the monstrance showing a Madonna holding in her hands the lunette for the Eucharistic Christ.